-- 7. Deploy to a different file such as changes\to\my\process\bundle.wft.
-Do not deploy to my\process\bundle.wft because any non-event-related modifications made through Oracle Workflow Builder will be lost. - 8.
-Launch Oracle Workflow Builder and import both my\process\bundle.wft and changes\to\my\process\bundle.wft. - 9.
-Drag the required modifications from the process representing changes\to\ my\process\bundle.wft to the process representing my\process\ bundle.wft. - 10.
-Save the modified process to my\process\bundle.wft.
+- 7. Deploy to a different file such as changes_to_my_process_bundle.wft.
+Do not deploy to my_process_bundle.wft because any non-event-related modifications made through Oracle Workflow Builder will be lost. - 8.
+Launch Oracle Workflow Builder and import both my_process_bundle.wft and changes_to_my_process_bundle.wft. - 9.
+Drag the required modifications from the process representing changes_to my_process_bundle.wft to the process representing my_process bundle.wft. - 10.
+Save the modified process to my_process_bundle.wft.

-The my\process\bundle.wft file now contains the updated process definition with both the event and the non-event modifications.
+The my_process_bundle.wft file now contains the updated process definition with both the event and the non-event modifications.

-Runtime System Concepts and Compents
+Runtime System Concepts and Components

-This chapter describes the runtime concepts, components and processes of Oracle9iAS InterConnect.

-This chapter discusses the following topics:
+This chapter describes the runtime concepts, components, processes, and component configuration of OracleAS InterConnect in the following topics:

 - Integration Architecture

 - Features

 - Components

+- Real Application Clusters Configuration